fbelleau/superset4sparql/README.md

 # superset4sparql
-A REST API to query SPARQL endpoint using Apache Superset BI tool
+A REST API to query SPARQL endpoints using Apache Superset BI tool using the elasticsearc-dbapi package.

 ## Example of a SQL query converted to SPARQL done by ChatGPT